 “Trauma” is often thought of as physical injuries.
-Psychological trauma is an emotionally painful, shocking, stressful, and sometimes life-threatening experience (including witnessing events) that may involve physical injuries but also can happen without physical injury.
-Examples of trauma include a natural disaster, physical or sexual abuse, and terrorism.
+Psychological trauma is an emotionally painful, shocking, stressful, and sometimes life-threatening experience.
+It may or may not involve physical injuries, and can result from witnessing distressing events.
+Examples include a natural disaster, physical or sexual abuse, and terrorism.

 Disasters such as hurricanes, earthquakes, and floods can claim lives, destroy homes or whole communities, and cause serious physical and psychological injuries.
 Trauma can also be caused by acts of violence.
 The September 11, 2001 terrorist attack is one example.
 Mass shootings in schools or communities and physical or sexual assault are other examples.
 Traumatic events threaten people’s sense of safety.